Developing Opportunities for a Safe Environment (DOSE)

 Monday-Saturday daytime and evening groups available

-Services also available in Spanish; for women; and at limited off-site locations
+Services also available in Spanish; for women; classes are offered virtually.

 1. Complete enrollment paperwork at Triangle Family Services’ office location at 3937 Western Boulevard (no appointment is necessary).